The Beautiful Blue World of Blue Birds: Nature Winged Jewels

 Highly versatile, the Blue Whistling Thrush is observed to forage near human settlements.
 Its musical voice and high intelligence have made it a favorite among bird lovers.

-The Javan Kingfisher (Halcyon cyano)
+The Javan Kingfisher (Halcyon cyanoventris)

 Indigo Bunting (Passerina cyanea) – United States